zaboople/essay/Software/DependencyInjectionPart1.md

     mine()

 Suppose I've told you to use this function of mine, because it will solve all of your problems, so you do.
-This leads to a one-act play in four scenes:
+This leads to a one-act play in three scenes:

-Scene 1:
+Scene 1: *It blew up*

     You: That function you said would solve all of my problems?
 It blew up.
     Me: What?
 That's impossible
     You: Nothing is impossible.
     Me: Let me look

-Scene 2:
+Scene 2: *I see the problem*

     Me: Well I see the problem: You forgot to initialize the global variable!
     You: "Forgot"?
     Me: Yes, it's named "a".
 See?
 You have to have something in there!

-Scene 3:
+Scene 3: *Come to think of it*

     You: Well, I initialized the "a" variable this time, and it still blew up.
     Me: Hmph.
 Let me look again...